-The First Team to be announced for the 2021 Ocean Race!
+The First Team to be announced for The Ocean Race Europe

-The Mirpuri Foundation Racing Team was the first team to be announced for the 2021 edition of The Ocean Race, in a live online launch event hosted in March 2019 in Alicante, Spain.
+The Mirpuri Foundation Racing Team was the first team to be announced for the next The Ocean Race Europe, starting Spring 2021.

 The Mirpuri Foundation learned a lot from its participation in the last Race.
 One of those lessons, as with any form of competitive sport, is that proper planning and preparation pre-race is very important to have a successful campaign both on and off the water.
 And the only way of achieving that is to ensure we give ourselves enough time to prepare sufficiently.